Particle Based Inference for Continuous-Discrete State Space Models: Introduction

 \item[(iii)] the weighted particles are resampled. \end{itemize} Here $P(\cdot|\cdot)$ is the probability law corresponding to the dynamics of the signal SDE (\ref{eq:CD-X}).
-Improved SMC algorithms provably overcome path degeneracy characterising standard particle filters, by, e.g., updating the ancestors of obtained particles \citep{gods:04, lind:14}.
+Approximate samples from the smoothing distribution $P(dX([0,s_T])|Y_{1:T})$ can be generated by selecting particles at $s_T$ according to the final set of weights and tracing their ancestral path \citep{kita:96}.
+Improved SMC algorithms provably overcome path degeneracy characterising this standard approach by updating the ancestors of obtained particles, see e.g.~\cite{gods:04}.
 Separate particle-based algorithms are used in the setting when a parameter vector $\theta\in \Theta\subseteq \mathbb{R}^{p}$, $p\ge 1$, must also be inferred.

 A number of challenges arise due to the continuous-time nature of the signal in the CD-SSM model class of interest in this work.
-The main ones are summarised below: \begin{itemize} \item[(C.i)] First, sampling from $X(s_t) | X(s_{t-1})$ is possible via approximate numerical schemes, immediately enabling the use of `blind' proposals in a setting that ignores the continuous-time nature of the signal and only considers its values at the discrete-time observation instances.
-Non-trivial methods of superior performance do require access to the signal transition density.
-However, for CD-SSMs, the distribution $P(X(s_t)\in dx'|X(s_{t-1})=x)$ is typically intractable.
+The main ones are summarised below: \begin{itemize} \item[(C.i)] First, sampling from $X(s_t) | X(s_{t-1})$ is possible by generating imputed points at high frequency from approximate numerical schemes, immediately enabling the use of `blind' proposals in a setting that ignores the continuous-time nature of the signal and only considers its values at the discrete-time observation instances.
+Use of observation-informed proposals in this context does require access to the signal transition density $P(X(s_t)\in dx'|X(s_{t-1})=x)$.
+However, for CD-SSMs, this quantity is typically intractable.
 As already implied by the particle filter briefly described via steps (i)-(iii) in the previous paragraph, a solution to this problem is to augment the state space by considering the full continuous-time path of the SDE in-between observations.
-Notice that expression (\ref{eq:Girsanov}) does not require a (finite-time) transition density, and is analytically available via Girsanov's theorem \citep{okse:13}.
+Notice that expression~(\ref{eq:Girsanov}) does not require a (finite-time) transition density, and is analytically available via Girsanov's theorem \citep{okse:13}.

 \item[(C.ii)] Then, a number of particle-based methods developed for smoothing and parameter inference involve updating the ancestors of particles to overcome path degeneracy, e.g.~the Forward-Filtering, Backward-Sampling (FFBS) algorithm of \cite{gods:04}.
-However, owning to the continuous-time nature of the signal, the ancestor of path $X([s_{t-1},s_{t}])$, $t\ge 2$, can only involve particles $X([s_{t-2},s_{t-1}])$ for which:
+However, owning to the continuous-time nature of the signal, the ancestor of path $X([s_{t-1},s_{t}])$, $t\ge 2$, can only involve a particle $X([s_{t-2},s_{t-1}])$ for which: